 In recent times, everything seems to indicate that the necessary correspondence between the CUC and its support in US dollars and other currencies has not occurred, due to a greater emission of CUC than its support in dollars.
 This has led to an inflationary process in CUC and its corresponding depreciation, which is reflected in the increase in prices in foreign currency stores and, at the same time, in the free supply and demand markets in Cuban pesos.

 Under the valuable consideration of achieving a growing and sustained economic development, the conditions would be created to take progressive steps with a view to monetary unification in the business sector and the population.
-At the same time, it would be more appropriate to do it by means of approximations of both currencies, until achieving the convergence between the national currency (Cuban pesos) and the CUC.
-In the same way, due to the way in which the Cuban economy is structured - in which the state enterprise occupies an important place - the most advisable thing would be to begin the process of monetary unification for that business sector.
+At the same time, it would be more appropriate to do it utilizing approximations of both currencies, until achieving the convergence between the national currency (Cuban pesos) and the CUC.
+In the same way, due to how the Cuban economy is structured - in which the state enterprise occupies an important place - the most advisable thing would be to begin the process of monetary unification for that business sector.

 Up to the present, there is a kind of vicious circle between low wages, which in turn leads to low levels of production (productivity).
 That is, there are no higher salaries because there is no higher production.
 The devaluation (it is advisable to do it gradually) could be a way to break that circle since companies -particularly from the state sector- could increase wages and their workers feel encouraged to increase production.